 Tawanda Mutyebere is an award winning Zimbabwean entrepreneur and musician.
-He is the founder of Packers International which compromises of fast food brands Chicken Slice, Creamy Slice, Pizza Slice and Slice Express.
-Mutyebere also founded Con-Tools (Pvt) Limited which specialises in the supply of tar products and construction of roads.
+He is the founder of Packers International which owns the fast-food operation Slice Group.
+Mutyebere also founded Con-Tools which specialises in the supply of tar products and road construction.

 He founded Con-Tools (Pvt) Limited in 2004 and is the owner of the subsidiary companies, which are Gas Africa and Blossom Bridal.
 His company Packers International opened its first project on May 1, 2010, along the Harare- Masvingo highway at the 192km peg in Mvuma.
 The company opened its second and third food outlets in March and September 2011 respectively in Harare.
 Packers international has outlets in Harare, Bulawayo, Gweru and Masvingo.